karllark/DGFit/docs/dgfit/dustgrain_props.rst

 There are several plots that show the effective grain properties of the used dustgrains.
 In all plots, it is possible to transform the particles and data to the observed data that was used.

-To plot the extinction coëfficients, albedo, scattering phase function and emission of the used dustgrains (default is astro-silicates) in function of the grain size, use command
+To plot the extinction coefficients, albedo, scattering phase function and emission of the used dustgrains (default is astro-silicates) in function of the grain size, use command

     dgplot_dustgrains